 There seem to be quite a lot of people in the US and throughout the world who are looking for a job right now, and I want to share a new job listing in the domain space.
 Donuts posted a job opening on LinkedIn for the position of Senior Director, Marketing Innovation.
 The job listing says the job will be based in the Los Angeles Metropolitan Area, which is one of the six Donuts offices listed in the job posting.

-Here’s an excerpt from the job posting that describes the Chief Marketing Officer position at Donuts:
+Here’s an excerpt for the job posting, which describes what the position entails: